wangsheng-wu/citi-bike/README.md

             Aug 26, 2024: Tableau Dashboard Overview File uploaded.

-            Aug 27, 2024: Jupyter Notebook for data retrieving and sampling uploaded.
+            Aug 27, 2024: Uploaded Jupyter notebook for data retrieving and sampling.

             Aug 28, 2024: Updated data retrieving and sampling notebook (updated some functions)

+            Aug 29, 2024: Uploaded Tableau workbook containing some plots and dashboards.

             (Jupyter Notebook for monthly dataset preparation to be uploaded)